Robo3D/User-Manuals/docs/source/R1Plus/getting-started/index.rst

     :align: center

 Before you start a print, make sure to double check your slicing settings.
 To do that, under Settings & Control, select Settings.
-For most of the preloaded prints, default settings will suffice and all you need to do is make sure the material you loaded the printer with and the designated "Material" are the same.
-You can also should select your desired print Quality.
+For most of the preloaded prints, default settings will suffice and all you need to do is make sure the material you loaded into the printer and the set material are the same.
+You can also select your desired print quality.

 .. note:: For more advanced prints and geometries, you may need to edit the slice settings to ensure a perfect print.